Finding Freedom through Boundaries

 Final Thought

 I can’t make people treat me a certain way.
-I can, however, choose where I spend my money, how I spend my mornings, and what I give my energy to.
-And every time I do, I’m saying “yes” to what matters mostl
+But once I align with my values, I can choose how to respond.
+And every time I do, I’m saying “yes” to what matters most.